authgear/authgear-server/docs/specs/authentication-flow.md

 1. Review the authentication UI / UX of existing consumer apps
 2. Review the design of various competitors

-That will provide us insights into how to design our workflow
+That will provide us insights into how to design the Authentication Flow

 ## Review the authentication UI / UX of existing consumer apps